intel-ctrlsys/sensys-doc/Appendix/A.2-ORCM-Governance-Model/A.2.2-Contributing-to-the-Source-Code.md

 ORCM membership guidelines are the same as for OpenMPI.
-This means there are different types of membership:
+The following are the types of membership:

 * Members: have voting rights
 * Contributors: collaborate with coding, testing and hosting services